functionless/functionless/website/docs/getting-started/setup.md

 Functionless requires programmatic access to an AWS account in order to deploy infrastructure.

-If you have already configured AWS credentials in your environment and have installed the CLI you can run the following command to verify your configuration.
+If you have already configured AWS credentials in your environment and have installed the CLI you can run the following command to verify your configuration:

 ```
 aws sts get-caller-identity
 ```

-A properly configured environment should return a response that resembles the one below.
+A properly configured environment should return a response that resembles the one below:

 ```
 {